sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 ### Details - take them or leave them

  * Luxurious canopy bed in the middle
- * Chamber is full of esoterica - books, sculptures
+ * Chamber is full of esoterica - books, sculptures, votives
  * Maybe a window at the front of the room - an escape route?
  * An alarm triggers when a guard enters the room?